freenas/freenas-docs/userguide/plugins.rst

 available.
 Click |ui-options| and :guilabel:`Start`.
 The plugin :guilabel:`Status` changes to :literal:`up` when it starts successfully.

+Stop and immediately start an :literal:`up` plugin by clicking
+|ui-options| and :guilabel:`Restart`.

 Click |ui-options| and :guilabel:`Management` to open a management or configuration screen for the application.
 For example, clicking :guilabel:`Management` for an installed Plex plugin opens the Plex